-MESA meets the requirements to continue holding meetings remotely in order to ensure the health and safety of the public if:
+MESA meets the requirements to continue holding meetings remotely in order to ensure the health and safety of the public due to the following circumstances:

-- MESA is still under a state of emergency. - The Alameda County Health Officer has issued various health orders and updates designed to slow the spread of COVID-19 (including variants thereof) such as vaccinations, quarantines, face covering requirements, and social distancing recommendations designed to protect public health. - The Alameda County Health Officer is strongly recommending teleconferenced meetings as those meetings present the lowest risk of transmission of SARS-CoV-2, the virus that causes COVID-19, and further recommends social distancing and face masking of all attendees.
+- MESA is still under a state of emergency. - The Alameda County Health Officer issuance of various health orders and updates designed to slow the spread of COVID-19 (including variants thereof) such as vaccinations, quarantines, face covering requirements, and social distancing recommendations designed to protect public health. - The Alameda County Health Officer, on December 8, 2021, signed into effect Health Officer Order 21-06, which states, in part, that the new COVID-19 variants are highly transmissible in indoor settings and require multicomponent prevention strategies to reduce spread and that, despite high vaccination rates, the County is experiencing substantial levels of community transmission due to the Delta variant. - While the risk for COVID-19 infection is highest among unvaccinated residents, the incidence of infection among fully vaccinated persons is increasing.

-Due to the rise in COVID-19 cases, including due to the Delta variant, MESA continues to be deeply concerned about protecting the health and safety of attendees, particularly given that even fully vaccinated people have contracted the Delta variant, that people may have and transmit the virus before knowing they are infected and/or if they are asymptomatic, that meetings of MESA can exceed fifteen minutes, and that its meeting facilities are limited in space with seats close together.
+Due to the rise in COVID-19 cases, including due to the Delta and Omicron variants, MESA continues to be concerned about protecting the health and safety of attendees, particularly given that even fully vaccinated people have contracted the Delta and Omicron variants, that people may have and transmit the virus before knowing they are infected and/or if they are asymptomatic, that meetings of MESA can exceed fifteen minutes, and that its meeting facilities are limited in space with seats close together.